DevMiser/Lumina_Frame/README.md

 Open a web browser and navigate to https://openai.com/.

-Click on **API** in the upper right-hand corner, then sign up for an account and follow the prompts.
+Click on the dropdown menu for **Log in** in the upper right-hand corner, then click on **API Platform** and sign up for an account.

-Once logged in, click on your account icon in the upper right-hand corner and select **API keys**, then click **+ Create new secret key**.
+Once logged in, click on **Create API key** amd follow the instructions.
 Copy your API key and keep it in a secure location.
 You will need it in a later step.

 > **Note:** Your OpenAI API key is used for the Realtime conversational API.
 The OpenAI Realtime API requires a paid account with billing enabled.
 Ensure your account has sufficient credits before running Lumina Frame.